VISION

 JASD envisions Chalom /Dream Circles becoming as popular an offering in the Jewish community as Mah Jongg games are now.

-To revive the guiding, healing, and transformative powers of dreams, to support seekers in expressing dream wisdom in their creative, personal, and professional lives and in their social activism, she writes and lectures about integrating dream messages into our life journey.
+To revive the guiding, healing, and transformative powers of dreams, to support seekers in expressing dream wisdom in their creative, personal, professional lives, and in their social activism, she writes and lectures about integrating dream messages into our life journey.

 Joyce is the author of Plum Dreams Diary: On Mothers, Men, Modern Medicine, and the Divine, a collection of dream narratives exploring the female psyche, and Dreams and the Wisdom Within, a memoir, spiritual guide to healing and dreams.